jaspector

 Not explicitly published; contact inspector for availability.

-Typical inspection sequence: Typical sequence: foundation/footing, rough framing, rough trades (electrical, plumbing, mechanical), insulation and energy compliance, final inspection.
+Typical sequence: Typical sequence: foundation/footing, rough framing, rough trades (electrical, plumbing, mechanical), insulation and energy compliance, final inspection.
 Additional phase inspections may apply to commercial projects.

 Remote video inspections may be used at inspector's discretion.

-Garden City Building Permit FAQ
+Source: Garden City Building Department ↗

-Do I need a building permit in Garden City, UT?
+01 Do I need a building permit in Garden City, UT?

 All new construction, additions, structural alterations, reroof, mechanical, plumbing, and electrical work in Garden City requires a permit.

-How much does a building permit cost in Garden City, UT?
+02 How much does a building permit cost in Garden City, UT?

+Building permit fees in Garden City, UT are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based.
 Contact Building Official Dan Kurek (435-890-7460 / buildingofficial@gardencityutah.gov) for current schedule..
 Plan check fee: Included in deposit and/or overall permit fee structure; not separately published..

-How do I apply for a building permit in Garden City, UT?
+03 How do I apply for a building permit in Garden City, UT?

-1. Determine whether a building permit is required using the 'When Do You Need a Building Permit?' guide (available on gardencityutah.gov/forms).
+To apply for a building permit in Garden City, UT, follow these steps: 1.
+Determine whether a building permit is required using the 'When Do You Need a Building Permit?' guide (available on gardencityutah.gov/forms).
 2. For development projects (subdivision, plat), contact Planning Commission (4th Thursday at 7:00 PM) and submit Application for Project Review with Checklist.
 3. Complete the online Building Permit Application exclusively through the iWorQ portal at gardencityut.portal.iworq.net/portalhome/gardencityut.
 4. Pay required deposit at submission: $500 residential / $1,000 commercial (3% surcharge applies for credit card).
 5. Upload all required plans, site plan, engineering, and supporting documents through the portal.
 6. Await plan review by Building Official (commercial: Dan Kurek, 435-890-7460) or Building Inspector (residential: Tyler Seaman, 801-721-1138).
 Address plan review corrections.
 7. Pay remaining permit fees after approval (total fee minus deposit already paid).
 8. Receive issued permit.
 Post permit on-site.
 9. Schedule inspections through iWorQ portal or by contacting the building inspector at each required construction phase.

-How long does it take to get a building permit in Garden City, UT?
+04 How long does it take to get a building permit in Garden City, UT?

-What work is exempt from building permits in Garden City, UT?
+05 What work is exempt from building permits in Garden City, UT?

-How do I schedule a building inspection in Garden City, UT?
+06 How do I schedule a building inspection in Garden City, UT?

-Inspections can be scheduled via: iWorQ Citizen Portal, Residential: Tyler Seaman (801-721-1138); Commercial: Dan Kurek (435-890-7460).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Garden City, UT via: iWorQ Citizen Portal, Residential: Tyler Seaman (801-721-1138); Commercial: Dan Kurek (435-890-7460).
 Not explicitly published; contact inspector directly..

-Other cities in Rich County
+Other jurisdictions in Rich County.

-View all Rich County jurisdictions →
+All Rich County jurisdictions →